-Front-load Maytag washers and dryers are available in the residence halls and apartments.
-You do not need money of any kind to operate machines, however; you must be an Oklahoma Christian student.
-We also offer a program called Laundryview, which will allow you to check to see what machines are available from your laptop.
+Yes.
+Front-load Maytag washers and dryers are available in all residence halls, Phase 5 & 6 apartments and Phase 3 & 4 laundry areas.
+The campus machines DO NOT require cash, however; you must be an Oklahoma Christian student to use them.
+We offer a program called Laundryview, which will allow you to check to see what machines are available from your laptop.

 |Sunday - Thursday||12:00 a.m.|

 OC takes a very strong stance against such substances.
 The possession (opened or packaged) or use of any alcohol or illegal drugs and drug paraphernalia is not permitted on or off campus.
 OC maintains a totally smoke-free environment.
 Tobacco in any form is prohibited on campus.

 For a full description of the code of conduct which students are expected to know and follow, please consult the Student Handbook.